 I have a degree in sound engineering and specialised in analog recording forms, including reel to reel tape splicing, mastering using Studer tape machines, SSL (Solid State Logic) 4000G+ desk and Pro-Tools HD, as well as studio and live recording.
 Over the years I have worked less on live engineering (unless it’s a Home Normal event sometimes!) and focused on mastering a variety of artists for CD, cassette, vinyl and digital.

-To date I have mastered around three hundred albums in my own time, and around a thousand as a studio-hand for larger projects.
+To date I have mastered around one thousand albums in my own time, and around a three thousand as a studio-hand for larger projects.
 These projects have ranged from installation work, through to soundtracks and advertising, so I've got a bit of background.
-In the last five years I moved over from more commercial stuff to work I like myself, and in the last year I have finally completed my own mastering suite as I increasingly work from home.
+In the last ten years I moved over from more commercial stuff to work I like myself, and in the last year I have finally completed my own mastering suite as I increasingly work from home.

 Finally, apart from some wonderful gear I am very lucky to own, I actually own a home built Neumann mixer with very rare PV46 pre-amps and PEV eq's.
 This is quite simply, the nicest mixer I have ever worked with and that includes Neves and SSL's.
 I do work on SSL's for work which I can use for mastering as well and this gear, no matter what people might say about modern digital vs analog, blows other stuff away.
 Plus the reels...well, you know.